puar-playground/purediffusion/README.md

 ```
 pip install purediffusion
 ```
-However, Cloning this repo simplifies the process of making modifications.
+However, cloning this repo simplifies the process of making modifications.

 ## 2. Tutorial
 `purediffusion` provide a simple way to train a diffusion model using customized neural network architectures for arbitrary data dimension.